TheBeardedOne/InteractiveVisualizer/README.md

 - Options can be assigned a name, a category (Lighting, PostEffect, etc), and a prefab (the actual UI object).
 Child option types will also have relevant data attached like floats for max and min value for sliders (among other things).

 - Each option also has an initializing UnityEvent and activating UnityEvent for when the option is interacted with.
+I really enjoy using UnityEvents because it allows for me to setup listeners in the inspector and saved in prefabs.
+This allows simple functionality to be encapsulated in a prefab and allow designers and other non-coders using the editor to also make use of the events.

 ## Future Possible Improvements And Notes ##